A History of Excellence Despite Adversity

 Foundation and Beginnings

-The small girls’ school developed into an intermediate college [CS1] under the Nasir family, particularly the late Moses Nasir, who managed and administered the school.
+The small girls’ school developed into an intermediate college [CS1] under the Nasir family, particularly the late Musa Nasir, who managed and administered the school.
 Through the Nakba of 1948 and its deep impact on the history of the Palestinian people and Birzeit University, the school continued its educational mission, confronting the Israeli occupation.
 Not long after, college head Musa Nasir asked Gabi Baramki, a graduate who had just returned to Palestine after earning a master's degree in chemistry from the American University of Beirut, to help transitioning the school from a primary education institution to an intermediate college.

 International Talent Shapes the Institution